pcodenn/pcodenn.github.io/resources/physics.md

 ## Principles of Physics

-Principles of Physics by David Halliday and more
+Principles of Physics by David Halliday, Jearl Walker and Robert Resnick {: .box-warning}

-{: .box-warning}
 **Status:** Work in progress